 Technology has allowed for the development of various methods of delivery for elearning to suit the various preferences and needs of learners.
+Some educators do not even need to pay for systems since the best free LMS are powerful enough to conduct learning.
 Below are some commonly used delivery methods for elearning.

 In Computer-Based Training (CBT), learners can access content through media such as CDs and DVDs.
 CBT is usually run on the learner’s system.
 Web-Based Training (WBT), on the other hand, uses the internet as a platform.
 Learning management systems are commonly used in WBT approaches.
 With either CBT or WBT, courses are self-paced and there is no interaction among instructors and learners.
 These delivery methods typically work well for adult learners who want to learn new skills (Soni, 2015).

 Blended elearning combines face-to-face instruction and computer-mediated instruction (Bonk & Graham, 2005).
 This method supplements in-person instruction with technology such as collaboration software, web-based software, and communication software.
 According to Oye et al. (2012), blended elearning encourages educational and information review beyond classroom settings.
 Littlejohn and Pegler (2007) explain that blended elearning facilitates the integration of different spaces for learning and offers flexibility with regards to learners’ schedules.